yaal-coop/canaille/CONTRIBUTING.rst

 - An admin user which admin and password are **admin**;
 - A new user which login is **james**.
-This user has no password yet, and his first attempt to log-in would result in sending a password initialization email (if a smtp server is configurated).
+This user has no password yet, and his first attempt to log-in would result in sending a password initialization email (if a smtp server is configured).

 Backends
 ~~~~~~~~